NVIDIA/MinkowskiEngine/docs/demo/sparse_tensor_reconstruction.rst

    out = pruning(out, out_cls > 0)

-After multiple steps of upsampling and carving out unnecessary voxels, we have a target sparse tensor.
-The final reconstruction captures the geometry very accurately.
-Here, we visualized the hierarchical reconstruction result at each step: upsampling, pruning.
+Until the input sparse tensor reaches the target resolution, the network repeats a series of upsampling and pruning that removes out unnecessary voxels.
+We visualize the results on the following figure.
+Note that the final reconstruction captures the target geometry very accurately.
+We also visualized the hierarchical reconstruction process of upsampling and pruning.

 .. image:: ../images/generative_3d_results.gif